samjulien/blog/_posts/2018-05-21 emberjs-auth.markdown

 But which framework should I use?
 Which one would be best for me and my project?
 We get it, there are tons to choose from.
 Let’s take some time and let’s learn more about the powerful framework we like to call, EmberJS.

 We have the new EmberJS 3.0 that was released February 14, 2018.
-There were not any functionality concepts added, instead the Ember team honed in on making the framework cleaner and more focused.
+There were no functionality concepts added, instead the Ember team honed in on making the framework cleaner and more focused.
 You will not have to deal with long-deprecated APIs anymore but you will see support for those legacy platforms.
 If you are already familiar with EmberJS 2.0, EmberJS 3.0 should be just fine.

 **But Who Should Use It?**